giannidk/react-native-navigation-firebase-auth/README.md

 # react-native-navigation-firebase-auth
-starter app with react native navigation and firebase authentication
+Starter app with react native navigation and firebase authentication